TomNisbet/nqsap-pcb/docs/_docs/design-150-system.md

 The picture above shows an example of a set of module boards sharing register select decode logic.
 The RAM board has a pair of 3-to-8 decoders to provide read and write selects for the onboard RAM and MAR Register.
-Additional selects are sent via the interconnects for use by the PC/SP modeule.
+Additional selects are sent via the interconnects for use by the PC/SP module.
 While this does create dependencies between groups of modules, it does eliminate the need for decode logic on each board or a larger bus with centralized decoding.
 In most cases, there are related boards that are already passing other signals as well.